Mortal Kombat Legends: Cage Match

-Mortal Kombat Legends: Cage Match is a 2023 American direct-to-video adult animated martial arts film based on the Mortal Kombat franchise, produced by Warner Bros.
+Mortal Kombat Legends: Cage Match is a 2023 American adult animated martial arts film based on the Mortal Kombat franchise, produced by Warner Bros.
 Animation and animated by Studio IAM.
-It is the fourth installment and prequel in the Mortal Kombat Legends series and serves as an origin story for Johnny Cage, focusing on his attempt to save his co-star Jennifer Grey while fighting a secret society that plots the destruction of Earthrealm.

-The film was released October 17, 2023 on 4K Ultra HD Blu-ray, Blu-ray, DVD, and Digital.
+A prequel and the fourth installment in the Mortal Kombat Legends film series, it serves as an origin story for Johnny Cage, focusing on his attempt to save his co-star Jennifer Grey while fighting a secret society that plots the destruction of Earthrealm.
+The film was released direct-to-video on October 17, 2023.
 It received positive reviews from critics.